 How can I get rid of my failed MOT car?

 If you feel that the vehicle is beyond repair, you can decide to scrap it.
 You will need to find an Authorised Treatment Facility (ATF).
 The ATF will need your V5C and they will either scrap the car or repair it, sending you a ‘certificate of destruction’ within 7 days if it is the former.
 The process is usually free, and you may be paid for the scrap value of the vehicle.
-Let the DVLA know you have scraped the car or you may be liable to a fine.
+Let the DVLA know you have scrapped the car or you may be liable to a fine.

 Can I drive a car without an MOT?